bahrus/proxy-props/README.md

 Additional channels, useful for more fluid components with a sense of identity

 1. Hydrating state from (light) children
-2. Natively supported css-based mappings, which attach behavior when elements matching css rules is added into the live DOM tree
+2. Natively supported css-based mappings, which attach behavior when elements matching css rules is added into the live DOM tree -- namely custom elements, and, I guess built-in is extensions.
 3. Additional custom behavior associated with css-based matching, triggered by mutation observers (for example.)
+Examples:  xtal-decor

-Fluid components, which require three-way binding aren't (IMO) a bad thing -- they are a more liberated, democratic  environment, where components can spontaneously have children, sibling clones, etc, without permission from the web component controller.
+Fluid components, which require multi-channel communication aren't (IMO) a bad thing -- they are a more liberated, democratic  environment, where components can spontaneously have children, sibling clones, etc, without permission from the web component controller.
 And those children can partake in the same binding mechanisms.

 Actually, pass-down element supports this democratic environment also, with the help of mut-obs component, but only at peer-to-peer level automatically.
 When using care-of, need to manually insert mut-obs components.